 Below the Relative Nutrient Level bar graphs is a line stating the name of the crop for which you have requested recommendations.
 Check this carefully to be sure this is the crop you are intending to grow or the closest one listed on the Field and Soil Sample Information form.
 Be sure the crop code listed is for the correct growth stage or management situation.
 There are different crop codes for seeding vs. topdressing hay and turf crops.
 There are also different crop codes for new vs. established beds for some vegetable and fruit crops.
 The crop code is the key for all the recommendations that follow.
-If it is incorrect, write or call the Maine Soil Testing Service to receive a corrected report form.
+If it is incorrect, write, call, or email the Maine Soil Testing Service to receive a corrected report form.

 Following is a general overview of the recommendations for all crops.
-Greater detail on calculating specific nutrient requirements for all crops can be found in the "Soil Testing Handbook", available on our web site.
+Greater detail on calculating specific nutrient requirements for all crops can be found in the "Soil Testing Handbook for Professional Agriculturalists", which is also available on our website (http://anlab.umesci.maine.edu).